k-o-d-e-n/ScreenUI/README.md

 # 📲 ScreenUI

-A multi-platform, multi-paradigm routing framework for iOS/macOS and others, the replacement of Storyboard.
+A multi-platform, multi-paradigm declarative routing framework for iOS/macOS and others, the replacement of Storyboard.

 Supports `UIKit`, `AppKit`, `SwiftUI`.